tahczeban/stock-analysis2/README.md

 **-4:** a for loop was created to loop through the arrays from 1b to output the Ticker,” “Total Daily Volume,” and “Return” columns

-**-FINALLY** buttons were created for ease of vizualization of the results for 2017 and 2018, with an associated pop-up window and a clear worksheet option as illustrated in FIGURES: 1-4
+**-FINALLY** buttons were created for ease of vizualization of the results/elapsed run-time for 2017 and 2018, with an associated pop-up window and a clear worksheet option as illustrated in FIGURES: 1-4